MarcosMasip/AppointmentScheduler-self-contained/README.md

 ```
 Expected outcome: The repository is cloned locally and your shell is in its folder.

-2) Start the stack
+2) Start the stack (builds backend from this source)
 ```bash
 docker compose up -d
 ```
-Expected outcome: Two containers start in the background:
+Expected outcome: Compose builds the backend image from this repository, then two containers start in the background:
 - MySQL 5.7 on port 3306 (executes `src/main/resources/appointmentscheduler.sql` on first boot)
 - Backend on port 8080 (connects to the DB via docker network)